MagicMirrorOrg/MagicMirror/modules/README.md

 ####`defaults: {}`
 Any properties defined in the defaults object, will be merged with the module config as defined in the user's config.js file.
 This is the best place to set your modules's configuration defaults.
 Any of the module configuration properties can be accessed using `this.config.propertyName`, but more about that later.

+####'requiresVersion:'

+*Introduced in version: 2.1.0.*

+A string that defines the minimum version of the MagicMirror framework.
+If it is set, the system compares the required version with the users version.
+If the version of the user is out of date, it won't run the module.
+Make sure to also set this value in the Node helper.

+**Note:** Since this check is introduced in version 2.1.0, this check will not be run in older versions.
+Keep this in mind if you get issue reports on your module.

+Example: `"2.1.0"`

 ### Subclassable module methods

 ####`init()`